 Sharp, moving, and uniquely Canadian, Midlife is a book about reaching middle age in 2021, by 27 friends who met at the Gateway, the student newspaper at the University of Alberta.
 Read an excerpt now.

-Written and published during COVID quarantine, Midlife features the collected works of former members of the Gateway, the student newspaper at the University of Alberta.
-Editors Sarah Chan and Jhenifer Pabillano brought together this crew of 27 writers and creators from the late 1990s/early 2000s (13 women, 14 men), to explore how navigating midlife in 2021 isn’t as straightforward as anyone imagined.
+Midlife and Midlife No. 2 are the collected works of former members of the Gateway, the student newspaper at the University of Alberta.
+Editors Sarah Chan and Jhenifer Pabillano brought together two crews of

 A beautiful example of art imitating life.
 I laughed, I cried, I connected, I reflected.
 27 vulnerable, powerful and beautifully written essays.
 This book demonstrates how our past helps shape our reality and how a ridiculously tight-time lined project can come to life, when people are willing and ready to share their story.